INGEOTEC/NLP-Course/topics/04NGramLM.md

 higher than the one computed previously.
 On the other hand, the Perplexity of *I like to play soccer* is 96.81.

-The Perplexity of an LM is measured on a corpus that has not been seen; for example, its value for the tweets recollected on January 10, 2022, is
+The Perplexity of an LM is measured on a corpus that has not been seen; for example, its value for the tweets collected on January 10, 2022, is

 ```python
 fname2 = join('dataset', 'tweets-2022-01-10.json.gz')